-We believe that the purpose of English education is to instil students with confidence, an appreciation of the power of language and a lifelong love of literature.

-We believe that the community in the English Department flourishes when students and teachers demonstrate empathy, kindness and mutual respect.
+We aim to instil students with confidence, to nurture in them an appreciation of the power of language and to encourage them to cultivate a lifelong love of literature.
+We believe this is most likely to happen when students and teachers demonstrate empathy, kindness and mutual respect in English classrooms.